-The concept of selling 3D printed connectors was a true family brainstorming exercise.
-Sparked by an AP Physics summer assignment and a summer at Columbia University School of Architecture, Ayana Klein, cofounder of 3Dux decided to design a product that allows children to repurpose discarded materials in the home in a thoughtful and aesthetic way while blending 3D spatial concepts, geometry, and engineering with art and creative play.
+Brainstorming original concept of selling 3D printed connectors was a true family exercise.
+Sparked by an AP Physics summer assignment and a summer at Columbia University School of Architecture, 3Dux cofounder Ayana Klein decided to design a product that allows children to repurpose discarded materials in the home in a thoughtful and aesthetic way while blending 3D spatial concepts, geometry, and engineering with art and creative play.
 Wanting to break out of more typical uses of 3D printing in rapid prototyping, she set out to offer the community a truly functional product that can be manufactured with this technology.
 3DuxDesign sold over 3,000 architecture sets and printed over 100,000 connectors before moving to injection mold!
 (For the math whiz, that would be 277.78 continuous days of printing, 24 hours per day, 7 days per week, assuming that the printer never gets clogged.)

 Who designed the connectors?

-Starting with Ayana's detailed drawings of connector options, Ethan, a freshman in high school at the time had taught himself CAD and engineered the exact geometry that makes our connectors flexible enough to adapt to a range of cardboard thicknesses, snug enough to grab, and smooth enough for little hands to easily assemble their creations.
-There is a lot of physics and engineering in these seemly simple connectors!
+Starting with Ayana's detailed drawings of connector options, Ethan, a freshman in high school at the time, taught himself CAD and engineered the exact geometry that makes our connectors flexible enough to adapt to a range of cardboard thicknesses, snug enough to grab, and smooth enough for little hands to easily assemble their creations.
+There is a lot of physics and engineering in these seemingly simple connectors!

 Where are your products made?